honeycombio/refinery/refinery_config.md

 - Not eligible for live reload.
 - Type: `bool`

+### `SamplerEnabled`

+`SamplerEnabled` controls whether logs are sampled before sending to stdout.

+The sample rate is controlled by the `SamplerThroughput` setting.

+- Not eligible for live reload.
+- Type: `bool`

+### `SamplerThroughput`

+`SamplerThroughput` is the sampling throughput for logs in events per second.

+The sampling algorithm attempts to make sure that the average throughput approximates this value, while also ensuring that all unique logs arrive at stdout at least once per sampling period.

+- Not eligible for live reload.
+- Type: `float`
+- Default: `10`
+- Example: `10`

 ## Prometheus Metrics

 `PrometheusMetrics` contains configuration for Refinery's internally-generated metrics as made available through Prometheus.